olebole/irafdoc/doc/kpnoslit.splot.rst

   <!-- Sec='PARAMETERS' Level=0 Label='images' Line='images' -->
   <dd>List of images (spectra) to plot.
 If the image is 2D or 3D the line
   and band parameters are used.
-Successive images are plotted following each <tt>'q'</tt> cursor command.
+Successive images are plotted following each <span style="font-family: monospace;">'q'</span> cursor command.
 One may use an image section to select a desired column, line, or band but the full image will be in memory and any updates to the spectrum will be part of the full image.